-The resulting phase velocity maps at 3, 5, 7 and 9 sec period are shown in Figure 8.
+[20] The resulting phase velocity maps at 3, 5, 7 and 9 s periods are shown in Figure 8.
 Velocity perturbations are only plotted in the areas encompassing stations as outlined by the pentagons.
-The most pronounced features are high Rayleigh wave velocities along the Sierra Nevada and low velocities in the Basin and Range province to the east of the Sierra Nevada, especially near the Coso Geothermal Area.
-We do not discuss the observed variations of the phase velocity maps in detail because they are inverted for a 3D Vs model, which we discuss later in the paper.
+The most pronounced features are high Rayleigh wave velocities along the Sierra Nevada and low velocities in the basin and range province to the east of the Sierra Nevada, especially near the Coso geothermal area.
+We do not discuss the observed variations of the phase velocity maps in detail because they are inverted for a 3-D V_s model, which we discuss later in the paper.